exie1122/Java-Packet-Capturer/README.md

 Requires sudo

+2024-05-27
-2024-05-27 Tested on Pi 3b+ with monitor mode on, but should work without monitor mode.
+Tested on Pi 3b+ with monitor mode on.
-Will test on macbook later
+Will test on Macbook + Windows later.